Trouble with Your Neighbours?

 Therefore, you need to bring your dispute to an end and there are a number of different ways to achieve this but you should be aware that many of them do not come without a price.

 If possible, the first thing to consider is just talking about the boundary issue.
 It may be a simple miscommunication or perhaps something that can be ironed out with a simple discussion.
 It is worth noting though that if your disagreement has advanced, trying to discuss the situation may actually inflame the dispute and make it worse, so think carefully before trying this option.

 If you are not able to sort the matter out amicably with your neighbour, you would be well advised to seek early legal advice.
 We will always look to protect your position and try to resolve the issue for you either in correspondence with your neighbour or their solicitor, if they have one, or if appropriate, at a site meeting/by discussions (where both parties are represented).
 We have dealt with many neighbourhood dispute cases like this over the years and have been able to settle disputes where both parties seemed quite entrenched and were facing costly legal proceedings.
 It is important that you speak to us as soon as possible.

-The first is that the outcome may not be legally binding and therefore you may go through the process and be no further forward with your dispute as when you started.
-Secondly, you have to both agree to be part of the mediation process, so if your neighbour does not want to take part, you will have no choice but to not use mediation at all.
+The first is that the outcome may not be legally binding; therefore, you may go through the process and be no further forward with your dispute as when you started.
+Secondly, you have to both agree to be part of the mediation process, so if your neighbour does not want to take part, you will have no choice but not to use mediation at all.

 Your final option is to take your neighbour to court.
-This will resolve the issue once and for all, as a judge will make a ruling and you will both be bound by the order of the court.
-However, litigation is expensive and if you lose the court case you will not only have to pay for your legal costs, but the legal costs of your neighbour too.
+This will resolve the issue once and for all, as a judge will make a ruling and you will both be bound by the court's order.
+However, litigation is expensive and if you lose the court case you will not only have to pay for your legal costs but the legal costs of your neighbour too.

 Seek proper legal advice about the boundary dispute with your neighbour and carefully weigh up the advice you are given.